mcdonc/.nixconfig/videos/excited/script.rst

   geeky Linux distro.

 - In reality, it is a wolf in sheep's clothing.
 It is a one-way street.
-Once you use it, you cannot go back.
+Once you use it, you cannot go back, at least if you give it a fair shake.

 NixOS will have some challenges.